 - Rename a Report

-This section covers sharing Work means, reports, Dashboards, power bi mobile apps, Workspaces, etc.
+This section of the tutorial covers the sharing of Work means, sharing reports, Dashboards, Power BI mobile apps, Workspaces, etc.

 Power BI Q&A Section